Ride the rails of the Agawa Canyon Train Tour through Northern Ontario’s pristine wilderness for a unique Canadian train experince.

 Lookout Trail

-The Lookout Trail climbs more than 300 steps, 250 feet/76 meres to the viewing platform.
+The Lookout Trail climbs over 300 steps, 250 feet/76 meters to the viewing platform.
 This route can take 40 minutes for a return trip from the topmost lookout point.

 Video: North Black Beaver Falls